surifirstpin/biplus_documentation/docs/DataRun.md

 ## Local Sorting

-Using Bi+ you can sort the column in the data section of visualization it self.
+Using Bi+ you can apply the sorting options locally at the column field in the data section of visualization.

 ## Hidden filter option